AbdElrahmanAli04/SNAKE/README.md

 - Smooth snake movement with collision detection
 - Main menu and game over screens
 - Smooth controls using arrow keys
+- Dynamic Score board for tracing the Player's score
 - Wrapping boundaries (snake appears on opposite side when crossing screen edges)
 - Progressive difficulty (snake grows longer with each apple)